adityashrm21/book-recommender-system-rbm/README.md

 ## Requirements:

 - Python 3.6 and above
-- Tensorflow 1.4.1 (can be newer if a different CUDA version is Unsupervised)
+- Tensorflow 1.4.1 (can be newer if a different CUDA version is installed)
 - CUDA 8.0 (Optional - if you have access to a GPU)
 - NumPy
 - Pandas